From Summer 2018

 Our motto as a church is “the gospel to Cambridge; gospel workers to the world.”
 Over many years now one of the aims of our ministry has been to send out godly, mature Christians who will serve our Saviour, His gospel and His people in various settings across the UK and around the world.

-Our work amongst undergraduates and those in their 20s and 30s is a crucial aspect of this ‘sending out’ work.
-We are looking to recruit two candidates to oversee both the work with undergraduates, and HUB, our discipleship programme for 20s and 30s.
-Both posts serve as part of the senior staff team and carry significant responsibility.
+Our work amongst those in their 20s and 30s is a crucial aspect of this ‘sending out’ work.
+We are looking to recruit a candidate to oversee 'HUB', our discipleship programme for 20s and 30s.
+This post will serve as part of the senior staff team and carry significant responsibility.

 For more information, including a full job description please contact the church office: firstname.lastname@example.org